Documentation

 Disclaimer

-• Assumption of Risk: You perform these modifications at your own risk.
+By proceeding with this project, you acknowledge and agree that you perform these modifications at your own risk.
 The author of this guide assumes no liability for any damage to your equipment, property, or injury to yourself or others.
+If you are unsure about any step, consult a qualified electrician or professional technician.

 Shopping List

-1. A compatible ESP-32-S3 screen ⚠️ Buy only one. or
+1. A compatible ESP-32-S3 screen ⚠️ Buy only one screen.

 Tools & Consumables